1. Network connectivity in ADHD¶

 1.11.
 Dopaminergic brain networks and ADHD¶

-Further, three brain networks and their influence on ADHD are described.
+Three brain networks and their influence on ADHD are described.

-Altered dopaminergic function cannot adequately modulate nondopaminergic signaling (mainly glutamate and GABA).
+Altered dopaminergic function cannot adequately modulate non-dopaminergic signaling (mainly glutamate and GABA).

 1.11.1.
 Frontal-Striatal Loop¶

-“Cold” executive functions that involve the “what.”
+“Cold” executive functions that concern the “what”.

-Correlated with problems with
+Correlates with problems with

 - Response inhibition